 - Then add 1/2 cup dry macaroni (or 10 oz. frozen cauliflower rice) to the soup pot and simmer on low for about 15-20 minutes more, or until macaroni or rice is soft.

-- Then stir in the basil pesto and simmer 5 minutes more.
+- Then stir in the Basil Pesto (affiliate link) and simmer 5 minutes more.

 - Serve hot, topped with Parmesan cheese if desired.